Birobidzhan Synagogue

-The Birobidzhan Synagogue was established in 2004.
-The synagogue is in the city of Birobidzhan, which is the capital of the Jewish Autonomous Oblast, the only autonomous oblast of Russia.
-It is "the first synagogue in Russia to be built partly with state money," according to the Federation of Jewish Communities of the CIS.
-The Russian government allotted US$112,000 to help build the synagogue.
+The Birobidzhan Synagogue, officially the Freyd Community and Beit Menachem Synagogue in Birobidzhan, is a Chabad Jewish congregation and synagogue, located at 19 Lenina Street, in the city of Birobidzhan, in the capital of the Jewish Autonomous Oblast, in Russia.

+According to the Federation of Jewish Communities of the CIS, it is "the first synagogue in Russia to be built partly with state money".
+The Russian government allotted US$112,000 to help build the synagogue that was completed in 2004.

+History

 2004 opening

 In 2004, the Chief Rabbi of Russia, Berel Lazar, took part in the 70th-anniversary celebration of the Jewish Autonomous Oblast.
 Rabbi Lazar and Avraham Berkowitz, the executive director of the Federation of Jewish Communities of the CIS, led a delegation to Birobidzhan for the event.
-Mayor Alexander Vinnikov, and Valery Solomonovich Gurevich also participated in the opening.
+Mayor Alexander Vinnikov and Valery Solomonovich Gurevich also participated in the opening.
 Governor Nikolay Mikhaylovich Volkov stated that the Birobidzhan Synagogue is the Jewish Autonomous Oblast's first "kosher synagogue, according to Jewish law."
 Rabbi Mordechai Scheiner, the Chief Rabbi of Birobidzhan and Chabad Lubavitch representative to the region, said "Today one can enjoy the benefits of the Yiddish culture and not be afraid to return to their Jewish traditions.
 It is safe without any antisemitism and we plan to open the first Jewish day school here".
 The local Jewish community leader, Lev Toitman, also participated.